EBI-Metagenomics/assembly-analysis-pipeline/README.md

 #### FIRE Download Support (EBI Network Only)

+> [!IMPORTANT]
+> This funcionlaity is only enabled on EBI Network (which is only accessible to EBI Staff)
+> There are no funcional changes on the annotation, this only affects the download assembly step

 The pipeline includes support for downloading assembly files directly from the EBI FIRE system.
 This feature is only available when running on the EBI network and is disabled by default (`--use_fire_download false`).

-To use FIRE download functionality:
+To use this feature:

-1. Network requirement: Must be running on the EBI network
+1. Network requirement: You must be connected to the EBI network (only available for EBI Staff)
 2. Enable FIRE download: Add `--use_fire_download` parameter when running the pipeline
-3. Configure samplesheet: Use EBI FTP URLs or ENA HTTP links in the `assembly_fasta` column (the script will automatically translate these to FIRE S3 URLs)
+3. Configure samplesheet: Use ENA FTP URLs or ENA HTTP links in the `assembly_fasta` column (the script will automatically translate these to FIRE S3 URLs)
 4. Set credentials: Ensure `FIRE_ACCESS_KEY` and `FIRE_SECRET_KEY` environment variables are set

-Example samplesheet with EBI FTP URLs or ENA HTTP links:
+Example samplesheet with ENA FTP URLs or ENA HTTP links:

 ```
 sample,assembly_fasta,contaminant_reference,human_reference,phix_reference
 ERZ999,ftp://ftp.ebi.ac.uk/pub/databases/metagenomics/assembly/ERZ999.fasta.gz,,,
 ERZ998,https://ftp.ebi.ac.uk/pub/databases/ena/wgs_set/ERZ998/ERZ998.fasta.gz,,,
 ```

-Important notes:

-- This feature requires EBI FTP URLs or ENA HTTP links in the `assembly_fasta` column
-- The FIRE module automatically translates EBI FTP URLs and ENA HTTP links to FIRE S3 URLs for faster download
-- Only works on the EBI network infrastructure
-- The parameter defaults to `false` and must be explicitly enabled

 ### Execution